Algebraic loop

 -

-Use the blocks Transport Delay or Unit Delay, to break a closed loop by introducing a small delay;
+Use blocks Transport Delay or Unit Delay to break the closed circuit by introducing a small delay;

 -

-Modify the circuit structure to eliminate the need for direct dependence of variables.
+Change the structure of the schema to eliminate the need for direct dependence of variables.